Polygraphs of finite derivation type

-The proof given by Squier is based on Tietze transformations.
+\begin{quote} {\bf \ref{Theorem:Squier2}.
+Theorem {\cite[Theorem~4.3]{Squier94}}} \emph{ Let~$\Sigma$ and~$\Xi$ be two finite presentations of the same monoid.
+Then~$\Sigma$ has finite derivation type if and only if~$\Xi$ has finite derivation type. } \end{quote} The proof given by Squier is based on Tietze transformations.
 In these notes, we give another proof based on a homotopy bases transfer theorem, Theorem~\ref{Theorem:HomotopyBasesTransfer}.
 As a consequence of Theorem~\ref{Theorem:Squier2}, we can define the condition of finite derivation type for monoids independently of a considered presentation: a monoid is of \emph{finite derivation type} if its finite presentations are of finite derivation type.